Tackling Youth Violence Network

 This network was recently set up to help youth professionals better support the wellbeing and mental health needs of the young people they work with.
-This allows our members to come together to address some of the challenges they face in this area, as well as to provide practical support through London Youth’s Development Grant.
+This allows our members to come together to address some of the challenges they face in this area.

 Previous speakers include Thrive LDN, Greater London Authority (GLA), Young Urban Arts Foundation and recipients of the Development Grant.

 Youth Involvement Network

 The Youth Involvement Network is offered as part of our Jimmy Dixon Leadership Programme at London Youth.
 It seeks to bring together youth professionals to discuss best practice for meaningful youth involvement to provide practical tools, share experiences and network with other youth workers.